-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of external timbers.
-Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery

+Repair category 2

+Notes Some of the window units are of an older style, single glazed and sash and case design and a degree of regular ongoing maintenance may be required including attention to framework, sash cords and other components.
+Some windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening

+mechanisms.